srirajan/onmetal-docker/README.md

 CoreOS, Fleet & Docker
 =====

  * In the above steps, we should have created 4 core os machines with cloudinit.
 Now, lets play with CoreOS, etcd and Fleet.
 This should list all 4 machines in the cluster.
 Fleet is a distributed cluster management tool.
-It relies on etcd which is a distributed key value store for operation.
+It relies on etcd, which is a distributed key value store for operation.
 It also works with systemd files and behaves like a distributed systemd in a multi-node setup.
 ```
 fleetctl list-machines
 ```